TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 A moment from Angkor Wat.

 Towns are made of houses and streets.
-To get from one place to another, you either walk, or take a car.
-Rivers are crossed by bridges.
+To get from one place to another, you walk or take a car.
+Bidget cross rivers.
 Streets connect to other streets that connect to other towns.
 That is what I learned when I was a child.
 Back then, I couldn’t imagine the counterpart.
-Had never been in a place that was based on a completely different concept.
-Had never been at a border where the street ended.
+I had never been in a place based on a completely different concept.
+I had never been at a border where the street ended.

 So I take the boat.
-Which in this case is the one ferry that crosses the border, each day at exactly 8 o’clock.
-Neither sooner, nor later.
+Which, in this case, is the one ferry that crosses the border each day at exactly 8 o’clock.
+Neither sooner nor later.
 Mini boats get you to the docking point named Kroh Koh Kong.
-There also is a hotel, right there at the dock, for all those who missed the ferry.
-For all the others, there are moto taxis waiting at the exit ramp of Sihanoukville.
+There is also a hotel right there at the dock for all those who missed the ferry.
+For all the others, moto-taxis are waiting at the exit ramp of Sihanoukville.
 After all, there are some roads.
-Also a beach called Serendipity.
-Restaurants with extended menus that reach from fried crickets to lizard curry.
-Guesthouses with running water, warm and cold.
-And with a tiny temple next to the door, to give the gods and ghosts of this piece of land a sheltered place to live in.
-The incense sticks in front of the temple door are glowing, morning, noon, evening, night.
-Next to them, symbolic offerings.
+Also, a beach called Serendipity.
+Restaurants with extended menus that range from fried crickets to lizard curry.
+Guesthouses have running water, both warm and cold.
+And with a tiny temple next to the door to give the gods and ghosts of this piece of land a sheltered place to live in.
+The incense sticks in front of the temple door glow in the morning, noon, evening, and night.
+Next to them are symbolic offerings.
 Rice, in a small pile.
 Tiny bananas.
-And water in a plastic bottle, the cap put neatly next to it, so that the gods and ghosts can take their sips without effort.
+And water in a plastic bottle, with the cap neatly placed next to it so the gods and ghosts can take their sips without effort.
 Beggars won’t take from it, I learn.
 It would give bad karma.

 “And for good karma?”
 I ask the woman in the restaurant.